bsmith89/blog/content/Misc./instructor-survival.md

 since, for instructors who have not taught, thats how long they have gone without teaching.
 To get this value I need to a collection date for the data, which I don't know.
-For now, I'll use June 1st.
+For now, I'll use June 1st since I know the data was from May.

 ```python
 COLLECTION_DATE = pd.datetime(year=2016, month=6, day=1)